-Possible Exemption - If you have 0 or 1 absence AND an 'A' or 'B' average, then you may opt-out of the Final Exam.
+Possible Exemption - If you have 0 or 1 absence OR an 'A' average, then you may opt-out of the Final Exam.
 If you have 2 or more absences and less than an 'A' average, then the Final Exam is required of you.